ike9000e/Classic-AltTab/readme.md

 	A1:
 		Click on its icon in the tray area and close the window.
   	A2:
-		After pressed the Win+Tab key combination,
-		release the Tab key, then press the 'Q' key.
-		I.e. press the 'Q' key when the main window is opened.
+		Use mouse cursor to close the window.
 	A3:
-		Just like in A2, use mouse cursor to close the window.
+		While in the main window, press the 'Q' key.

 Command Line Options